 That affects people include rapid eye disorders, delayed sleep phase syndrome, night terrors, parasomnia, and circadian rhythm sleep disorders.
 RBD causes patients to realize their dramatic or violent dreams while asleep.
 For example, a person who dreams of hitting a monster in a bad dream can physically attack with a first.
 Nocturnal terrors are different from nightmares because they cause a severe and abrupt excitement of sleep.
 The experience of terror.
 A child who experiences night terrors can wake up screaming and unable to accept comfort.
 Many patients who experience nocturnal terrors do not remember their awakening.
 But suffer from sleepiness during the day and the stress associated with the physical reaction of terror.

 Nocturnal terrors are considered parasomnia.
 As are sleepwalking and conversations during sleep.
 The DSPS involves an abnormal circadian rhythm.
-The natural circadian rhythm wakes up in the light of day and sleeps at night.
+Natural circadian rhythm wakes up in the light of day and sleeps at night.
 A person with DSPS has trouble sleeping at night and staying awake during the day.
-A natural resource for DSPS patients is to work outside of office hours to facilitate their careers during waking hours.
-The circadian rhythm sleep disorder of the situation is different.
+A natural resource for DSPS patients is to work outside of office hours.
+To facilitate their careers during waking hours.
+Circadian rhythm sleep disorder of the situation is different.
 Because it is experienced by people with a normal circadian rhythm, and who are affected by external environmental factors.
-A person who works frequently in the third trimester and who has worried staying awake when he wants to sleep.
+People who work frequently in the third trimester and who has worried staying awake when he wants to sleep.

 Identify Sleep Disorders